Global dynamics of a Lotka-Volterra competition patch model: Introduction

 Here $u=(u_1,\dots,u_n)$ and $v=(v_1,\dots,v_n)$ represent the population densities of two competing species in $n$ patches, respectively; $n$ is an integer greater or equal to $2$; $p_i, q_i>0$ measure the intrinsic growth rates of species $u_i, v_i$ in patch $i$, respectively; $b, c>0$ are the inter-specific competition rates of the two species, and the intra-specific competition rates are rescaled to be $1$ in \eqref{main}; $\mu_u,\mu_v\ge0$ are the dispersal rates of the two species, respectively; and the matrix $A=(a_{ij})_{n\times n}$ describes the movement pattern between patches where $a_{ij}\ge 0$ ($i\not=j$) is the degree of movement from patch $j$ to patch $i$.
 In previous studies of \eqref{main} \cite{hastings1982dynamics, levin1974dispersion, Takeuchi1996}, it was often assumed that $a_{ij}=a_{ji}$ so the dispersal is symmetric, which is not necessarily assumed here.

 For our purpose, let $L=(L_{ij})_{n\times n}$ denote the {\it connection matrix} for the model, where

 Thus \eqref{main} can be re-written as

-The global dynamics of \eqref{main1} when $n=1$ is well known, and the regime of $bc\leq 1$ is often referred as the weak competition one.
-In particular when $0<b,c\leq 1$, the model has a unique positive equilibrium which is globally asymptotically stable.
-Throughout out this paper, we assume \begin{enumerate} \item[(A1)] $b>0$, $c>0$, and $0<bc\le 1$; $p_i, q_i>0$ for all $i=1, 2, ..., n$. \item[(A2)] The connection matrix $L$ as defined in \eqref{eq-connection} is irreducible. \end{enumerate} The assumption (A1) means that the competition between the two species is weak while (A2) means that the digraph $\mathcal{G}$ associated with $A$ (also $\mathcal{L}$) is strongly connected.
+The global dynamics of \eqref{main1} when $n=1$ is well known, and the parameter range of $bc\leq 1$ is often referred as the weak competition { regime}.
+Throughout out this paper, we assume \begin{enumerate} \item[(A1)] $b>0$, $c>0$, and $0<bc\le 1$; $p_i, q_i>0$ for all $i=1, 2, ..., n$. \item[(A2)] The connection matrix $L$ as defined in \eqref{eq-connection} is irreducible. \end{enumerate} The assumption (A1) means that the competition between the two species is weak while (A2) means that the digraph $\mathcal{G}$ associated with $A$ (also { $L$}) is strongly connected.
 Our results also assume that \begin{enumerate} \item[(A3)] The weighted digraph $\mathcal{G}$ associated with $L$ is cycle-balanced. \end{enumerate} The definition of the weighted digraph $\mathcal{G}$ and cycle-balanced will be given in Section 2.
-If $A$ or $L$ is symmetric or $n=2$, the assumption (A3) is automatically satisfied.
-If $L$ is symmetric, the dynamics of \eqref{main1} has been considered in \cite{Slavik2020} recently.
+We note that each of the following is a special case of (A3): \begin{enumerate} \item[(A3a)] $L$ is symmetric; \item[(A3b)] $n=2$; \item[(A3c)] Every cycle of the weighted digraph $\mathcal{G}$ associated with $L$ has two vertices. \end{enumerate} { The dynamics of \eqref{main1} when $L$ is symmetric has recently been considered in \cite{Slavik2020}.}

-Under the assumptions (A1)-(A3), it is shown that any positive coexistence equilibrium of \eqref{main1} is linearly stable except a special case when $bc=1$ (see Theorem \ref{theorem_stable}).
-Together with the theory of monotone dynamical systems \cite{hess,hsu1996competitive, smith2008monotone}, the following alternatives hold for the global dynamics of \eqref{main1}: either there exists a unique positive coexistence equilibrium of \eqref{main1} that is globally asymptotically stable; or \eqref{main1} has no coexistence equilibrium and one of the two semitrivial equilibria is globally asymptotically stable while the other one is unstable (see Theorem \ref{theorem-class}).
+Under the assumptions (A1)-(A3), { we show} that { any positive equilibrium (or coexistence equilibrium)} of \eqref{main1} is linearly stable except a special case when $bc=1$ (see Theorem \ref{theorem_stable}).
+Together with the theory of monotone dynamical systems \cite{hess,hsu1996competitive, smith2008monotone}, {we show that the following alternatives hold} for the global dynamics of \eqref{main1}: either there exists a unique positive coexistence equilibrium of \eqref{main1} that is globally asymptotically stable; or \eqref{main1} has no coexistence equilibrium and one of the two semitrivial equilibria is globally asymptotically stable while the other one is unstable (see Theorem \ref{theorem-class}).

 The results established here resemble the corresponding ones for the reaction-diffusion-advection Lokta-Volterra competition model on a continuous spatial domain: